SVXLink and Raspbian Stretch

 Compiling SVXLink successfully

-- When it is safely downloaded, go to the instructions page to add all the necessary additional software.
-The list is found on the project page of svxlink.org at install.adoc.
+- Go to the instructions page on SvxLink.org to add all the necessary additional software.
+The list is very important and is found on the project page of svxlink.org at install.adoc.
 Some of the software is standard in Raspbian Stretch so you may find the system reporting this fact.
 The list of -dev packages is more difficult, but I will show you the following pointers.

 - For the second half of the list install each of the packs individually.